boazsegev/plezi-website/docs/guides/routes.html.md

 ## Defining a Route

-We define a route using Plezi's `Plezi.route` method or the shortcut DSL method `route` (without the `Plezi.` part).
+We define a route using Plezi's `Plezi.route` method.

-This method accepts a String or Regexp that should point to a "group" of routes.
+This method accepts a String that should point to a route's "root".

-The method also requires either a class that "controls" that group of routes or a block of code that responds to that route.
+The method also requires either a class that the route leads to.
+This class is called a Controller.

 Here are a few examples for valid routes.
 You can run the following script in the `irb` terminal: